Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Major life events — weddings, births, divorces, moves, career changes — all have headline costs that capture public attention and hidden costs that most people discover only after the fact.
-The total financial impact is typically 1.5-3x the direct cost once lost income, setup costs, and contingency are included.
+The total financial impact can include lost income, setup costs, and contingency in addition to the direct cost.

-This calculator forces explicit accounting of all four components: direct event cost, lost income during the event period, setup costs for what comes after, and contingency.
-Totaling these before committing produces more realistic expectation setting and reduces debt-accumulation risk.
+This calculator enables explicit accounting of all four components: direct event cost, lost income during the event period, setup costs for what comes after, and contingency.
+Totaling these before committing produces more realistic expectation setting and indicates debt-accumulation risk.

 How to use it